gomson/vicsydev/consing_forth.md

 posted Feb 25th 2017, 8:00 pm

 ### preramble
 In a previous [post](https://github.com/codr4life/vicsydev/blob/master/lispy_forth.md), I presented the humble beginnings of [Lifoo](https://github.com/codr4life/lifoo); a Lispy, Forth-like language implemented and embedded in Common Lisp.
-This post goes further into specific features and the reasoning behind them.
-I decided from the start that this was going to be a fresh take on Forth, in the spirit of Common Lisp; taking nothing for granted; and I ran into plenty of interesting design choices as a result.
+I decided from the start that this was going to be a fresh take on Forth, in the spirit of Common Lisp; taking nothing for granted.
+This post goes further into specific design choices and the reasoning behind them.

 ### repl
 If you wan't to play along with the examples, a basic REPL may be started by cloning the [repository](https://github.com/codr4life/lifoo), followed by loading and evaluating ```(lifoo-repl:lifoo-repl)```.
 Linux binaries are also [provided](https://github.com/codr4life/lifoo#setup).